otp.run#

 • username (Optional[str]) – The username to make the connection.
 By default the user which executed the process is used.

 • alternative_username (str) – The username used for authentication.
 Needs to be set only when the tick server is configured to use password-based authentication.
 By default, default_auth_username is used.
+Not supported for WebAPI mode.

 • password (str, optional) – The password used for authentication.
 Needs to be set only when the tick server is configured to use password-based authentication.
 Note: not supported and ignored on older OneTick versions.
 By default, default_password is used.

 • batch_size (int) – number of symbols to run in one batch.
 By default, the value from default_batch_size is used.
+Not supported for WebAPI mode.

 • running (bool, optional) – Indicates whether a query is CEP or not.
 Default is False.